mariam138/sea-conquest/README.md

 - The background image used behind the terminal is by **upklyak** from [FreePik](https://www.freepik.com/free-vector/pirate-ship-moored-island-with-treasure-night_15754757.htm)

 ## Acknowledgements
-- Thank you to John from CI Tutoring who suggested I use an external link for the background image
+- Thank you to John from CI Tutoring who suggested I use an external link for the background image.
 - Thank you to my mentor Matt Bodden for his support and advice throughout this project.
-- Thank you to my boyfriend Samu for running and testing this game for me to give user feedback
+- Thank you to my boyfriend Samu for running and testing this game for me to give user feedback, and also for being my number 1 supporter throughout.